MrHedmad/kerblam-paper/src/main.typ

 New tools and technologies offer new opportunities to make the data analysis process increasingly transparent and reproducible.
 At the same time, usage of these tools takes time and effort, as well as expertise and sensibility to the issue of standardization and reproducibility by the experimenter.

-In this paper, we inspect the structure of data analysis projects that are currently used, and propose a simple yet flexible template project that can be adapted to many contexts while providing a certain level of standardization.
+In this work, we inspect the structure of data analysis projects that are currently used, and propose a simple yet flexible template project that can be adapted to many contexts while providing a certain level of standardization.
 We also present a tool that can be used to work within such a project structure, leveraging it to provide a number of useful features.
 We named this tool "Kerblam!".